gdha/www.it3.be/_posts/2020-10-08-apple-magic-kbd-eject-key.md

 <strong>How to modify the eject into delete key on the apple magic keyboard</strong>

 The apple magic keyboard is a little nice keyboard that works well with Linux (Ubuntu 18.04), but there is no Delete key present.
-However, the keyboard contains an eject key that is not usable, and is in fact on the same spot as the delet key.
+However, the keyboard contains an eject key that is not usable, and is in fact on the same spot as the delete key.
 So, why not redefine this key into delete?

 * Clear the eject button functionality
   - Load System Settings